When helium balloons are a bust: Ontario researcher estimates hundreds of thousands end up in Great Lakes | CBC News

 "There is just so much garbage washing up on shore," she said.
 "After a couple of days driving up and down to our site, I just thought, 'This is ridiculous.
 We have to start cleaning this up.'"

 So Grieves and fellow biologist Ryan Ley started going up and down the shore, picking up whatever trash they found.
-In just under two weeks, across seven kilometres of beach, the pair amassed less than 380 helium balloons — and it wasn't always easy.
+In just under two weeks, across seven kilometres of beach, the pair amassed about 380 helium balloons — and it wasn't always easy.

 "Sometimes I had to wade out in my rubber boots to get balloons that hadn't yet washed ashore," Grieves said.